DigitalPublishingToolkit/TOD50/md/book.md

 Police and Military Police, truck drivers occupied roads and highways, halting the circulation of people and goods and choking the main cities of the country.
-The blockades were only lifted weeks later thanks to the action of football supporters who when the Brazilian national football championship resumed were eager to attend the matches and support their teams.
+The blockades were only lifted weeks later thanks to the action of football supporters who, when the Brazilian national football championship resumed, were eager to attend the matches and support their teams.
 To access the stadiums, they had to clear the way from the Bolsonarist barricades.
-Even the most fanatical supporters of Bolsonaro could not stand in the way of the Gaviões da Fiel, or, the Faithful Hawks, the organized fan union of Corinthians.[^f05_5]) Someone could say, perhaps, that God sent the 'faithful Corinthians' to spread His wisdom and will: 'Love does not delight in evil but rejoices with the truth.
+Even the most fanatical supporters of Bolsonaro could not stand in the way of the Gaviões da Fiel, or, the Faithful Hawks, the organized fan union of Corinthians.[^f05_5] Someone could say, perhaps, that God sent the 'faithful Corinthians' to spread His wisdom and will: 'Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.'[^f05_6]